BigSamu/hello-world/README.md

 # hello-world
-New repository for learning Git Hub
+New repository for learning Git Hub.
-My name is Samuel Valdes and I am person really curios, which loves technology
+My name is Samuel Valdes and I am person really curios, which loves technology.